Eat in Hong Kong like a MasterChef

 Man Kee (Yummy Food)

 A small, unassuming local spot for some of the best wonton noodles and dumplings in the area.
-The must-order is a big bowl of wonton peanut noodles; a rich, porky soup that comes bobbing with slippery wontons and oily marinated pork mince that leeches visible flavour into the already luscious noodle soup.
+The must-order is a big bowl of wonton peanut noodles; a rich, porky soup that comes bobbing with slippery wontons and oily marinated pork mince that leaches visible flavour into the already luscious noodle soup.
 Order it as a combo with a hot drink and house-made potsticker dumplings (you’ll see them being made at the back of the shop).
 Incredible value for HKD $63 (AUD $12).

 May Ka Mansion, 21-23 Fort Street, North Point, Hong Kong